hityingph/hityingph.github.io/_publications/20-Haikuan_IntJHeatMassTran_2023.md

 ---
-title: "20.
-Dong H, Cao C, Ying P, et al. Anisotropic and high thermal conductivity in monolayer quasi-hexagonal fullerene: A comparative study against bulk phase fullerene[J].
+title: "20.Dong H, Cao C, Ying P, et al. Anisotropic and high thermal conductivity in monolayer quasi-hexagonal fullerene: A comparative study against bulk phase fullerene[J].
 International Journal of Heat and Mass Transfer, 2023, 206:123943."
 collection: publications
 permalink: /publication/20-Haikuan_IntJHeatMassTran_2023
 excerpt: 'Recently a novel two-dimensional (2D) C$_{60}$ based crystal called quasi-hexagonal-phase fullerene (QHPF) has been fabricated and demonstrated to be a promising candidate for 2D electronic devices [Hou et al. Nature 606, 507–510 (2022)].
 We construct an accurate and transferable machine-learned potential to study heat transport and related properties of this material, with a comparison to the face-centered-cubic bulk-phase fullerene (BPF). '